mitanshughelani/mitanshughelani/README.md

 * <b>MoneyMover: ATM Database System </b><a href="https://github.com/mitanshughelani/MoneyMover">🔗</a><br />
 Developed in Java and MySQL, featuring a user-friendly interface, Object-Oriented Programming principles, and secure data management.

+* <b>ChatterSwift : Real Time Messaging App </b><a href="https://github.com/mitanshughelani/ChatterSwift">🔗</a><br />
+Experience seamless real-time messaging with our Core Java chatting application, featuring a sleek, intuitive interface built with Swing and AWT, and robust network communication powered by Socket Programming.
+Stay connected effortlessly with reliable and instant message delivery!

 ## Let's Connect!🤝
 Feel free to reach out for collaboration opportunities, tech discussions, or just to say hi! 😄.